 How to get consent on opt-in forms

 Every email service provider offers features for GDPR compliance.
-The standard ones are checkboxes for marketing permissions and a link to your privacy policy.
+The standard features are checkboxes for marketing permissions and a link to your privacy policy.
 More advanced features are sandwich pages and double opt-ins to make sure every subscriber on your list actually wants to be there.

 If you need help with your privacy policy or any other legal aspects, look around at the Entrepreneur Legal Corner.
 (This is an affiliate link.)
 She has lots of free and paid legal resources for bloggers and online business owners, including done-for-you privacy policies, guides to compliance, and more.